p3juden/360experience-web/src/pages/products/index.md

     image: /img/products-grid1.jpg
 testimonials:
   - author: Elisabeth Kaurismäki
-    quote: >-
-      The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
+    quote: The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
   - author: Philipp Trommler
-    quote: >-
-      Kaldi is the place to go if you want the best quality coffee.
+    quote: Kaldi is the place to go if you want the best quality coffee.
 I love their stance on empowering farmers and transparency.
 full_image: /img/products-full-width.jpg
 pricing:
-  heading: Monthly subscriptions
+  heading: Pakettien hinnat
-  description: >-
-    We make it easy to make great coffee a part of your life.
-Choose one of our monthly subscription plans to receive great coffee at your doorstep each month.
+  description: We make it easy to make great coffee a part of your life.
+Choose
+    one of our monthly subscription plans to receive great coffee at your doorstep each month.
 Contact us about more details and payment info.
   plans:
-    - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
+    - description: Linnat, huvipuistot, leirintäalueet
       items:
         - 3 lbs of coffee per month
         - Green or roasted beans"
         - One or two varieties of beans"
       plan: Small
-      price: '50'
+      price: "5000"
-    - description: 'Great for avid drinkers, java-loving couples and bigger crowds'
+    - description: kaupungit / kunnat / suuret kokonaisuudet
       items:
         - 6 lbs of coffee per month
         - Green or roasted beans
         - Up to 4 different varieties of beans
+      plan: Medium
+      price: "8000"
-      plan: Big
+    - plan: Large
-      price: '80'
+      price: "1000"
+      description: suuret kaupungit / kuntayhtymät
+      items:
+        - 20 navigointipistetta
     - description: Want a few tiny batches from different varieties?
 Try our custom plan
       items:
         - Whatever you need
         - Green or roasted beans
         - Unlimited varieties
       plan: Custom
-      price: '??'
+      price: Kysy tarjous
 ---